Resetting dat-files

 The most common dat-files that can be reset for troubleshooting are outcmd.dat and extend.dat.
 To reset them you can browse to their location and rename them to .old when Outlook is closed.

-Note: Outlook 2010 no longer uses the the extend.dat and outcmd.dat files.
+Note: Outlook 2010 and Outlook 2013 no longer use the the extend.dat and outcmd.dat files.

 outcmd.dat